 “Mobile will continue to remain an important point of connection between the OTAs and the user.
 Earlier there was no permanent bridge between them.
 Today the mobile is making that possible.
 It follows the traveller,” says Himanshu Verma, CTO, Yatra.com.

-“Mobile enables the OTAs to personalise the service to the customer.
-There are two more technologies to enable personalisation—Big Data and Machine Learning.
+“Mobile enables the OTAs to personalize the service to the customer.
+There are two more technologies to enable personalization—Big Data and Machine Learning.
 The more data we churn, the more we will be able to make sense out of it.
-This will result in many more innovations, which in turn will lead to more personalised services.”
-He emphasises that there is need to understand the data via machine learning and improve the services that are being provided to the customers.
-Big Data and Machine Learning will ramp up personalisation to a new level.
-“Today it is possible for the customer to use a website or mobile app to avail services, which are customised to the same level as the services that are provided by a travel agent,” he asserts.
+This will result in many more innovations, which in turn will lead to more personalized services.”
+He emphasizes that there is a need to understand the data via machine learning and improve the services that are being provided to the customers.
+Big Data and Machine Learning will ramp up personalization to a new level.
+“Today it is possible for the customer to use a website or mobile app to avail services, which are customized to the same level as the services that are provided by a travel agent,” he asserts.